Do Go On - 537 - Magic Alex, The Beatles' Electric Guru

 He was 74.

-because he was quite litigious over the years,
+have done this report before he died because he was quite litigious over the years, suing

-supporting the journalistic responsibility of the paper, Mardis said he would not pursue the case
+the journalistic responsibility of the paper, Mardis said he would not pursue the case any further.

 On the condition that the paper would publicly explain that by labelling him as a charlatan,